oracle-devrel/devo.tutorials/microsoft-sql-to-mds.md

 We start by creating the database and the tables if this is not yet done:

-{% img assets/microsoft-create-db-tables.webp "Command line to create database tables" "Command line to create database tables" %}
+{% imgx assets/microsoft-create-db-tables.webp "Command line to create database tables" "Command line to create database tables" %}

 Don’t forget that if you need an OCI config file on the compute instance, you can create it from the OCI Dashboard for your user (Identity -> User -> User Details):

-{% img assets/microsoft-keys-resources.webp "OCI dashboard with callout highlighting the 'Add API Keys' button" "OCI dashboard with callout highlighting the 'Add API Keys' button" %}
+{% imgx assets/microsoft-keys-resources.webp "OCI dashboard with callout highlighting the 'Add API Keys' button" "OCI dashboard with callout highlighting the 'Add API Keys' button" %}

 You'll need to download the keys if you generate them, and then copy the content of the config in `~/.oci/config` and set the private key's location and filename:

-{% img assets/microsoft-config-file.webp "OCI configuration file preview" "OCI configuration file preview" %}
+{% imgx assets/microsoft-config-file.webp "OCI configuration file preview" "OCI configuration file preview" %}

 After that, you're ready to import each table using MySQL Shell:

-{% img assets/microsoft-sql-import-statements.webp "Import MySQL Shell table statements" "Import MySQL Shell table statements" %}
+{% imgx assets/microsoft-sql-import-statements.webp "Import MySQL Shell table statements" "Import MySQL Shell table statements" %}

 We can see that the data is now present in MySQL:

-{% img assets/microsoft-sqltable-in-terminal.webp "Shell with database table displayed" "Shell with database table displayed" %}
+{% imgx assets/microsoft-sqltable-in-terminal.webp "Shell with database table displayed" "Shell with database table displayed" %}

 Repeat the same operation for each table you want to load into MySQL Database Service.

 In case you haven't used `sqlcmd` and Object Storage and prefer the use of the GUI to generate the CSV files, you can import them like this:

-{% img assets/microsoft-obj-storage-table.webp "Terminal with alternative file import statement from the above visual" "Terminal with alternative file import statement from the above visual" %}
+{% imgx assets/microsoft-obj-storage-table.webp "Terminal with alternative file import statement from the above visual" "Terminal with alternative file import statement from the above visual" %}

 ## Conclusion